f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab2.rst

     .. image:: ../images/image24.png

-11. Once again, we can view the changes made in the new code deployment in a web browser.
+11. We can view the changes made in the new code deployment using a web browser.
 Remember that you may need to reload the webpage if you currently have the webpage open, or open the webpage in a \ **New incognito window** (**Ctrl + Shift + N**) to bypass browser cache and view updated changes